karson33/vpnfactcheck/_posts/2021-05-13-is-vyprvpn-fast-in-sydney.md

 ## Sydney VPN Speed Test Setup

-If you only care about the results, just jump to results section, though I think the process is also as interesting as the results.
+If you only care about the results, just jump to the results section, though I think the process is also as interesting as the results.
 The test setup for VyprVPN testing is the same as for SurfShark.

 ### Network Environment

-I am running speed test on NBN 250 plan in Sydney.
+I am running speed tests on NBN 250 plan in Sydney.
 The fixed broadband speed index of Australia is 75Mbps (ranking 56th globally as the [Global Index from Speedtest.net](https://www.speedtest.net/global-index) ) In this regard I should be grateful that my shoebox city apartment has the optic fibre connection.

 Details of my home network environment: